By: Cole Livengood | WV Sports Chat

 The Mountaineers let yet another chance slip away whenever they fell to the Ohio State Buckeyes in a double-overtime thriller in Cleveland.
 West Virginia held a 14-point lead with just under 14 minutes remaining in the game.
 Even after the Buckeyes overcame the deficit, West Virginia had a chance to escape Cleveland with the victory after Honor Huff knocked down a jumpshot with 11 seconds remaining to give the Mountaineers the lead.
 But with 3.6 seconds remaining, Buckeyes guard Bruce Thornton hit the game-winner to give Ohio State the win.

-Quadrent 2: Home 31-75, Neutral 51-100, Away 76-135.
+Quadrant 2: Home 31-75, Neutral 51-100, Away 76-135.
 Record 0-1: Remaining Games: 5

-With just five games available in Quad 2, West Virginia doesn’t have any room for error if it wants to make sure what happened last year doesn’t happen again.
+With just five more games available in Quad 2, West Virginia doesn’t have any room for error if it wants to make sure what happened last year doesn’t happen again.
 With all five games being in conference play, the Mountaineers have a chance to get some solid quality wins that would not only improve their March Madness chances, but positioning in the Big 12 Tournament.

-Quadrent 3: 76-160, Neutral 101-200, Away 135-240.
+Quadrant 3: 76-160, Neutral 101-200, Away 135-240.
 Record: 1-1: Remaining Games: 2

-The Pitt Panthers have had quite the fall-off this season since their 71-49 loss in Morgantown earlier this season.
+The Pitt Panthers have had quite the fall-off this season since their loss in Morgantown earlier this season.
 Now sitting at 6-6 with Quad 3 losses to Quinnipiac, Hofstra, and Texas A&M, the Panthers are no longer a quality win for the Mountaineers.

 Just two more games await the Mountaineers in Quad 3, the first of which comes vs Cincinnati in the return of Kerr Kriisa and Sencire Harris to Morgantown.
 West Virginia’s final Quad 3 matchup will be against a Utah team that already has two Quad 3 losses and a Quad 4 loss on its resume.

-Quadrent 4: Home 161-353, Neutral 201-353, Away 241-353.
+Quadrant 4: Home 161-353, Neutral 201-353, Away 241-353.
 Record: 7-0: Remaining Games: 1

 Final Thoughts

 West Virginia may need to pull off some Press Virginia magic if they want this resume to reach the point where they could even be considered for the NCAA Tournament.
-Nobody believed entering conference play that the Mountaineers would even have the chance of not having a single quality win on the schedule, and unless Pitt can have a quick turnaround, that may be the case.
-This is just year one of the Ross Hodge era, so expectations weren’t necessarily to make the tournament, but even if this team can get itself into a position to make the College Basketball Crown or NIT, fans should be pleased with that result.
+Nobody believed entering conference play that the Moutaineers would even have the chance of not having a single quality win on the schedule, and unless Pitt can have a quick turnaround, that may be the case.
+This is just year one of the Ross Hodge era, so expectations weren’t neccisarily to make the tournament, but even if this team can get itself into a position to make the College Basketball Crown or NIT, fans should be pleased with that result.